edilycesar/base/README.md

     }
 }

-/*
-* Important!
+### Important!
-* Execute the command: "composer dump-autoload" to make changes in only in autoload.
+#Execute the command: "composer dump-autoload" to make changes in only in autoload.
-* Execute the command: "composer update" to make any changes in composer.json.
+#Execute the command: "composer update" to make any changes in composer.json.
-*/

 --------------------------------------------------------------------------------

 ##.htaccess minnimal example